An introduction to monitored quantum systems and quantum trajectories: spectrum, typicality, and phases

-While we have considered systems described by the GKSL equation, a similar discrepancy between the spectrum and timescale also appears in other contexts~\cite{mori2021metastability, bensa2021fastest, bensa2022two}.
-The general message is that the Liovillian spectrum is not always reliable to evaluate the relaxation timescale.
-Instead, it was proposed~\cite{vznidarivc2022solvable, rakovszky2024defining, vznidarivc2023phantom} that the timescale is more characterized by the pseudo-spectrum~\cite{trefethen2020spectra}, i.e., a set of spectra of slightly perturbed matrices.
-As a related fact, let us consider the periodic boundary condition for the above asymmetric hopping model (i.e., the ends at the case with the open boundary condition is perturbed).
-Then, the Liouvillian gap becomes vanishing with respect to $L$, where such a sudden change of the spectrum due to the change of the boundary condition is the consequence of the skin effect~\cite{gong2018topological}.
+While we have considered systems described by the GKSL equation, a similar discrepancy between the spectrum and the timescale also appears in other contexts~\cite{mori2021metastability, bensa2021fastest, bensa2022two}.
+The general message is that the Liouvillian spectrum is not always reliable to evaluate the relaxation timescale.
+Instead, it has been proposed~\cite{vznidarivc2022solvable, rakovszky2024defining, vznidarivc2023phantom} that the timescale is rather characterized by the pseudo-spectrum~\cite{trefethen2020spectra}, i.e., a set of spectra of slightly perturbed matrices.
+As a related fact, let us consider the periodic boundary condition for the above asymmetric hopping model (i.e., the ends in the case with the open boundary condition are perturbed).
+Then, the Liouvillian gap vanishes with respect to $L$, where such a sudden change of the spectrum due to the change of the boundary condition is a consequence of the skin effect~\cite{gong2018topological}.
 This gapless feature of the new spectrum is consistent with the divergent relaxation timescale.